Helicopters:

 Helicopters are provided by the shipping company F. Laeisz and operated by Northern Helicopter in Emden, Germany.

+The German aviation law for offshore flying is applied.
 Supervisory authority is the Federal Aviation Office (LBA-Luftfahrtbundesamt) which implements the EU law of the European Aviation Safety Agency (EASA).

 Helicopter operations onboard (daylight conditions)

-Without the briefing you are not allowed to use the helicopter.
+• A so called "STASS" or "CA-EBS" - briefing is required for all helicopter passengers and can be carried out on board.
+(CA-EBS = Compressed Air-Emergency Breathing System; STASS = Short Term Air Supply System).
 An instruction can be given by the pilots on board for persons that are occasionally flying, but this is not the same as a training ashore and the heli operator assumes no liability for this on board training.

-Halfday STASS trainings can be completed at one of the training centres mentioned below.
+Halfday STASS trainings can be completed at commercial training centres.
 Frequent flyer are strongly recommended to take part in a full "Helicopter Underwater Escape Training" (HUET) before the expedition.
+Commercial companies offer courses.
 Please register yourself for any suitable training course on your own costs.
 (AWI-Logistics does not organize or pay for courses)

 To take part in a training course mentioned above you will have to prove your medical fitness by presenting a medical certificate for offshore duties.
 Information on how to receive such a certificate can be found here: Medical Examination

-Helmets must be worn in the helicopter for safety reasons at all times.
+• Helmets must be worn in the helicopter for safety reasons at all times.
 Immersion suites with a self-inflatable life vest are obligatory during flights.
 The equipment is available onboard.

-One helicopter stays onboard or in the close vincinity of the ship ( < 3 nm) for safety reasons, while the other is in use.
+• One helicopter stays onboard or in the close vincinity of the ship ( < 3 nm) for safety reasons, while the other is in use.

-However, only 5 passengers can come along plus the pilot because all 6 persons must be rescued in case of emergency.
-(Pilot+Doc. + 6 persons of helicopter 1 ==> 8 persons in helicopter 2) Rescue of all persons on the ice has to be possible with only one helicopter operation so that no one stays behind in case of e.g. a weather deterioration, helicopter crash, break-up of ice floes or polar bear attack.
+• 5 passengers can come along plus the pilot because all 6 persons must be rescued in case of emergency.
+(Pilot+Doc. + 6 persons of helicopter 1 ==> 8 persons in the rescue helicopter)

-If only one helicopter is operational for technical reasons, the other helicopter may operate within 10 NM of the ship only.
-Thus, in case of emergency rescue measures can be undertaken from the ship in due time.
+• If only one helicopter is operational for technical reasons, the other helicopter may operate within 10 NM of the ship only.
+Thus, in case of emergency, rescue measures can be undertaken from the ship in due time.

-It might be that the helicopter operator needs to obtain permissions for take-off and landing before the expedition through local air administrations.
+• It might be that the helicopter operator needs to obtain permissions for take-off and landing before the expedition through local air administrations.
 Therefore you should announce your flight plans to the chief scientist at an early stage.

 Examples for load and range: